Twellow/Resuello-C/README.md

-Designed by, Christopher Resuello;
+Designed by, Christopher Resuello
-Module ENG6200 Final Year Project, Birmingham City University;
+Module ENG6200 Final Year Project, Birmingham City University

 This is the Manager and Operator JSON Flow for each of them they are accessed through Node-RED import function.